MinghuiChen43/awesome-deep-phenomena/README.md

   - Xin Qian, Diego Klabjan. *ICML 2021*
   - Key Word: Lottery Ticket Hypothesis.
   - Digest: We theoretically study the performance of two pruning techniques (random and magnitude-based) on FCNs and CNNs.
 Given a target network whose weights are independently sampled from appropriate distributions, we provide a universal approach to bound the gap between a pruned and the target network in a probabilistic sense.
 The results establish that there exist pruned networks with expressive power within any specified bound from the target network.

+- On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning. [[paper]](https://arxiv.org/abs/2105.01648)
+  - Marc Aurel Vischer, Robert Tjarko Lange, Henning Sprekeler. *ICLR 2022*
+  - Key Word: Reinforcement Learning; Lottery Ticket Hypothesis.
+  - Digest: The lottery ticket hypothesis questions the role of overparameterization in supervised deep learning.
+But how is the performance of winning lottery tickets affected by the distributional shift inherent to reinforcement learning problems?
+In this work, we address this question by comparing sparse agents who have to address the non-stationarity of the exploration-exploitation problem with supervised agents trained to imitate an expert.
+We show that feed-forward networks trained with behavioural cloning compared to reinforcement learning can be pruned to higher levels of sparsity without performance degradation.

 - Multi-Prize Lottery Ticket Hypothesis: Finding Accurate Binary Neural Networks by Pruning A Randomly Weighted Network. [[paper]](https://arxiv.org/abs/2103.09377) [[code]](https://github.com/chrundle/biprop)
   - James Diffenderfer, Bhavya Kailkhura. *ICLR 2021*